What are personal injury compensation claims? Everything you need to know

 Vibration-related injuries – like Hand Arm Vibration Syndrome (HAVS) from using vibrating tools.

-Tip: You can still claim even if you left the job years ago.
-Time limits in industrial disease cases often begin from the date of diagnosis — not the date of exposure.
+Tip: A claim may still be possible even if you left the role years ago.
+Time limits in industrial disease cases often begin from the date of diagnosis, not the date of exposure.

 9. Public Liability Claims